• Welcome To Texas Travel Talk – About Us

 Play Pickleball At Dreamland

 Just look at my mouth.
-That right there tells you I’m well into this game …and I want to win!!
+That tells you I’m well into this game and want to win!!
 Ha – it was just a lesson I had with Instructor Pam Boyd.
-Pickleball (one word) is the new craze these days among all ages …and now I’m hooked.
+Pickleball (one word) is the new craze among all ages …and now I’m hooked.

 4. Take A Tour At A Distillery